omega1510/notes/docs/Period 3/National Movements.md

 In 1850, leaders of the German states had already attempted to unify with a constitutional meeting, called the Frankfurt Parliament.
 The disagreements between the North and South, combined with a rejection of the crown by the leader of Prussia, meant that there was no official union.
 However, the Northern Protestant German states did semi-unify under the Northern German Confederation in 1866.

-While the Northern German Confederation was already operating close to a unified country, it would take the threat of Napoleon III (nephew of [[Napoleon Bonaparte]]) to unify all the German states.
+While the Northern German Confederation was already operating close to a unified country, it would take the threat of [[Napoleon III]] #person (nephew of [[Napoleon Bonaparte]]) to unify all the German states.
 This unification would come under the leadership of the strongest Germany state, Prussia, when disputes over territory would result in war with France.
-Fearing another French conquest of German lands under Napoleon III, the southern German states were convinced to join Prussia and the Northern German Confederation.
+Fearing another French conquest of German lands under [[Napoleon III]], the southern German states were convinced to join Prussia and the Northern German Confederation.

 Within 5 months, French armies were overrun, humiliated and defeated by superior German forces and coordination caused by the [[Railroads]] and [[Industrial Revolution#^018335|Zollverein]], and Paris was occupied by the Prussians.
 Known as the Franco-Prussian War #war, hostilities between France and Germany were soundly